The aerospace and defense industry found its largest base in the

 cancellations of orders and/or programs.

-opportunities, acquisition benefits and cost-cutting efforts of
+technological progress, acquisition benefits and cost-cutting

 ALLIANT TECHSYS (ATK): Free Stock Analysis